fernandobohrer/ansible-role-watchtower/molecule/README.md

 ## ⚡ Quick start

-The easiest way to integrate these Molecule scenarios to your Ansible role is to clone this repository to the `molecule` folder in your Ansile role path.
+The easiest way to integrate these Molecule scenarios to your Ansible role is to clone this repository to the `molecule` folder in your Ansible role path.

 After cloning this repository, you might want to remove the `.git` directory associated to this project since you are probably interested in this project's files themselves and probably not on the repository itself.